 The palliative care team not only provides comfort care and symptom reduction but also helps patients clarify the goals of treatment and create a set of Advanced Directives (hyperlink).
 Nearly 80% of palliative care patients leave the hospital for their homes where the palliative care team helps coordinate community resources, promoting continuity of care.

 The National Institute on Cancer runs a Center for the advancement of palliative care which they describe as a “fundamental shift in healthcare delivery.” https://www.cancer.gov/about-cancer/advanced-cancer/care-choices/palliative-care-fact-sheet

 Reasons to choose Palliative Care

-- It insures time to devote to instensive family meetings and patient/family counseling
+- It ensures time to devote to intensive family meetings and patient/family counseling

 - Skilled communication about what to expect in the future in order to ensure that care is matched to the goals and priorities of the patient and the family